Black Seabream

 Behavior

-Black Seabream are fascinating social fish known for their unique reproductive cycle.
-They are protogynous hermaphrodites, meaning they begin their lives as females and can transition into males as they grow larger and older.
-This transition is often triggered by social dynamics within the group, ensuring that the largest, most dominant individuals take on the role of the nest-guarding male.
+The Black Seabream is a fascinating social fish known for its complex reproductive cycle.
+They are protogynous hermaphrodites, meaning they begin their lives as females and can later transition into males as they grow larger and older.
+During the spawning season, their social structure shifts dramatically as males become highly territorial, abandoning their usual schooling behavior to focus on nesting.

 EverydayEarth exclusive